 Invented in 1994 for the automotive industry, QR codes (Quick Response codes) are two-dimensional barcodes that can be read using a smartphone or a QR code scanner.
 They were first developed in 1994 by Denso Wave, a Japanese company, and have become increasingly popular in recent years.

 QR codes can store a large amount of information in a small space, including alphanumeric text, URLs, and other data.
 When a QR code is scanned using a smartphone camera or a QR code scanner, the encoded information is quickly and easily decoded, and the user is directed to the intended website, app, or other destination.

-QR codes can be used for a wide variety of purposes, including marketing, advertising, payment and checkout, event management, product tracking and authentication, customer feedback and surveys, and loyalty programs.
+QR codes can be used for a wide variety of purposes, including marketing, advertising, payment and checkout, event management, product tracking and authentication, QR code feedback, and surveys, and loyalty programs.
 They offer a fast, convenient way for businesses and individuals to provide additional information and engage with customers and clients.

 Top Ways Businesses Use QR Codes

 Here are some of the most popular ways that brands and businesses use QR codes:

 - Marketing and advertising: QR codes can be used as a part of marketing and advertising campaigns to provide customers with additional information about products or services.
 By scanning the code, customers can be directed to a landing page with more detailed product information, videos, or promotional offers.